jiancalgary/image-style-transfer/README.md

 # Image Style transfer using CNN
 In this project, we are going to create remarkable style transfer effects.
 In order to do so, we will have to get a deeper understanding of how Convolutional Neural Networks and its layers work.
-By the end of this article, you will be able to create a style transfer application that is able to apply a new style to an image while still preserving its original content.
+By the end of this project, you will be able to create a style transfer application that is able to apply a new style to an image while still preserving its original content.